 2. Dieting is a major risk factor for the development of eating disorders.
 It can be hard to recognize eating disorders in teens or children, as many harmful attitudes about weight and food have become normalized in our culture.
 However, the problem is very real.
 And eating disorders don’t discriminate by gender, body type, ethnicity, or social status.
 According to Dianne Neumark-Sztainer, Ph.D., in the U.S. alone, more than 50% of adolescent girls and 33% of adolescent boys have used unhealthy weight control behaviors.
 Even when such behaviors don’t develop into clinical eating disorders, they can still have a significant negative impact on physical and mental health.

 3. Dieting disrupts children’s innate ability to eat intuitively.
-Dieting teaches kids to override natural hunger and fullness cues which can have lifelong effects.
+Dieting teaches kids to override natural hunger and fullness cues which can have lifelong negative effects.

 “Several studies have found that parental weight talk, whether it involves encouraging their children to diet or talking about their own dieting, is linked to overweight and EDs.”
 2

 6. Dieting teaches kids to associate eating with feelings of guilt and shame as opposed to viewing food as fuel and energy.

 7. Dieting negatively impacts body image.
 Weight fluctuations, common with dieting behaviors, often end up fueling a cycle of body dissatisfaction and disordered eating.
 In other words, dieting results in more preoccupation with weight and shape.

 8. Findings clearly indicate that dieting and unhealthy weight control behaviors predict significant weight gain over time.3 Weight loss diets are actually associated with higher lifetime BMI.
 The more diets they’re on, the higher the BMI is likely to be.
 Did you catch that?
 Over time, diets have the opposite effect of what they say they promise.